Xon77/Live4Life/README.md

 © 2011-2021 Christophe Lengelé

-*Live 4 Life* is an open source software: You can redistribute it and/or modify it under the terms of **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license** (CC BY-NC-SA 4.0).
+*Live 4 Life* is an open source software: you can redistribute it and/or modify it under the terms of **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license** (CC BY-NC-SA 4.0).

 You may **not** use it for commercial purposes.